SobiaDeveloper/Portfolio-Projects/Cyclistic-CaseStudy/Project-Description.md

 - What tools are you choosing and why?<br>
 It is a huge amount of data, working in excel is a great mess so SQL(structured Query Language) is choosen to query the data.
-● Have you ensured your data’s integrity?
+● Have you ensured your data’s integrity?<br>
  I strive to maintain data integrity, by data validation, cleaing, security, documentations and assurance, which is essential for producing reliable insights and making informed decisions.
-● What steps have you taken to ensure that your data is clean? steps considered are:<br>
+● What steps have you taken to ensure that your data is clean?<br>
+steps considered are:<br>
--  I start by understanding the structure, format, and quality of the raw data.
+-  I start by understanding the structure, format, and quality of the raw data.<br>
--  I identify missing data and decide on appropriate strategy.
+-  I identify missing data and decide on appropriate strategy.<br>
--   I check for and eliminate duplicate records, ensuring each data point is unique and contributes appropriately to the analysis.
+-   I check for and eliminate duplicate records, ensuring each data point is unique and contributes appropriately to the analysis.<br>
--   I standardize data formats (e.g., date formats, units of measurement) to ensure consistency and avoid discrepancies.
+-   I standardize data formats (e.g., date formats, units of measurement) to ensure consistency and avoid discrepancies.<br>
--   I perform transformations
+-   I perform transformations<br>
 -   Throughout these processes, I validate cleaned data to ensure that it meets quality standards and aligns with expected outcomes.<br>

-● How can you verify that your data is clean and ready to analyze?
+● How can you verify that your data is clean and ready to analyze?<br>
+In order to crosss check Data is clean and ready to analyze I asked for peer review and validation.<br>

-● Have you documented your cleaning process so you can review and share those results?
+● Have you documented your cleaning process so you can review and share those results?<br>
+Yes, I have documented all cleaning steps .<br>

+## Analyze
+● How should you organize your data to perform analysis on it?<br>
+First, all the different excel sheets ate populated in sql single table, all the column names are define according to their work.

+● Has your data been properly formatted?<br>
+Yes, data has been properly formatted.

+● What surprises did you discover in the data?<br>
+ Discovered a notable insight during our analysis: despite casual riders having significantly longer average ride durations, the number of rides taken by members far exceeds those taken by casual users.
+This discovery underscores the importance of data visualization in revealing such insights, as they are not readily apparent through data scrutiny alone.

+● What trends or relationships did you find in the data?<br>
+In our analysis, several noteworthy trends and relationships have emerged from the data:<br>

+Membership vs. Casual Usage: We observed that while casual riders tend to have longer average ride durations, <br>the volume of rides taken by members significantly surpasses that of casual users.<br><br>

+Days Variations: There is a clear pattern in ride frequency, with peak usage occurring during weekends.
+Casual rides are more on weekends<br><br>

+Geographical Insights: Geographic analysis revealed varying usage patterns across different regions, suggesting potential opportunities for targeted marketing campaigns or operational optimizations.<br><br>

+These insights were derived through rigorous data analysis and visualization techniques, enabling us to uncover nuanced trends and relationships that inform our strategic decisions moving forward.<br><br>

+● How will these insights help answer your business questions?<br>
+The insights derived from our data analysis will significantly contribute to addressing key business questions and informing strategic decisions in the following ways:<br><br>

+Optimized Resource Allocation: By understanding the variations in ride frequency and the geographic distribution of user preferences, we can allocate resources more effectively. <br><br>

+Targeted Marketing Strategies: Insights into user demographics and behavior will enable us to tailor marketing campaigns more precisely.
+For example, we can design promotions that resonate with different user segments based on their preferences and usage patterns, potentially increasing customer acquisition and retention rates.<br><br>

+Enhanced Customer Experience: Understanding the preferences and behaviors of different user segments allows us to personalize the customer experience.
+We can introduce features or services that cater to specific needs identified through the analysis, thereby enhancing overall satisfaction and loyalty.<br><br>

+Strategic Growth Initiatives: The identification of trends such as the dominance of member rides despite longer casual ride durations provides strategic direction.
+We can prioritize initiatives that encourage casual users to convert into members, potentially increasing recurring revenue and strengthening our market position.